Decipherment of ancient Egyptian scripts: Egyptian scripts and their extinction

 Many Greek and Roman authors wrote about these scripts, and many were aware that the Egyptians had two or three writing systems, but none whose works survived into later times fully understood how the scripts worked.
 Diodorus Siculus, in the first century BC, explicitly described hieroglyphs as an ideographic script, and most classical authors shared this assumption.
 Plutarch, in the first century AD, referred to 25 Egyptian letters, suggesting he might have been aware of the phonetic aspect of hieroglyphic or demotic, but his meaning is unclear.
 Around AD 200 Clement of Alexandria hinted that some signs were phonetic but concentrated on the signs' metaphorical meanings.
 Plotinus, in the third century AD, claimed hieroglyphs did not represent words but a divinely inspired, fundamental insight into the nature of the objects they depicted.
-Ammianus Marcellinus in the fourth century AD copied another author's translation of a hieroglyphic text on an obelisk, but the translation was too loose to be useful in understanding the principles of the writing system.
+In the following century Ammianus Marcellinus copied another author's translation of a hieroglyphic text on an obelisk, but the translation was too loose to be useful in understanding the principles of the writing system.
 The only extensive discussion of hieroglyphs to survive into modern times was the Hieroglyphica, a work probably written in the fourth century AD and attributed to a man named Horapollo.
 It discusses the meanings of individual hieroglyphs, though not how those signs were used to form phrases or sentences.
 Some of the meanings it describes are correct, but more are wrong, and all are misleadingly explained as allegories.
 For instance, Horapollo says an image of a goose means "son" because geese are said to love their children more than other animals.
 In fact the goose hieroglyph was used because the Egyptian words for "goose" and "son" incorporated the same consonants.

 Both hieroglyphic and demotic began to disappear in the third century AD.
 The temple-based priesthoods died out and Egypt was gradually converted to Christianity, and because Egyptian Christians wrote in the Greek-derived Coptic alphabet, it came to supplant demotic.
-The last hieroglyphic text was written by priests at the Temple of Isis at Philae in AD 394, and the last demotic text was inscribed there in AD 452.
+The last hieroglyphic text was written by priests at the Temple of Isis at Philae in AD 394, and the last known demotic text was inscribed there in AD 452.

 Most of history before the first millennium BC was recorded in Egyptian scripts or in cuneiform, the writing system of Mesopotamia.
 With the loss of knowledge of both these scripts, the only records of the distant past were in limited and distorted sources.
 The major Egyptian example of such a source was Aegyptiaca, a history of the country written by an Egyptian priest named Manetho in the third century BC.
-The original text was lost, and it survived only in summaries and quotations by Roman authors.
+The original text was lost, and it survived only in epitomes and quotations by Roman authors.

 The Coptic language, the last form of the Egyptian language, continued to be spoken by most Egyptians well after the Arab conquest of Egypt in AD 642, but it gradually lost ground to Arabic.
 Coptic began to die out in the twelfth century, and thereafter it survived mainly as the liturgical language of the Coptic Church.